Telenav/open-source-spec/routing_basic/doc/time_dependent_routing.md

 ## Important points
 - Average the travel time in k time windows
-- Compute a shortest time-independent path within each window and mark the edges in these paths
+- Compute one or several shortest time-independent path within each window and mark the edges in these paths
 - Compute a shortest time-dependent path in the original graph restricted to the marked edges

 ## Freeflow and Avgflow Heuristic